George Voice

 We have some tips on how to reduce single-use plastic when travelling and on holiday:

-• Choose plastic-free alternatives: When shopping for toiletries or other travel essentials, look for plastic-free alternatives.
-For example, choose shampoo bars instead of plastic bottles, or bring a bamboo toothbrush instead of a plastic one.
+Opt for plastic-free alternatives: When shopping for toiletries or travel essentials, choose eco-friendly options.
+Swap out plastic shampoo bottles for shampoo bars or switch to a bamboo toothbrush instead of a plastic one.

-• Eat local and support sustainable businesses: When dining out, choose restaurants that use eco-friendly alternatives such as paper straws and wooden cutlery.
-Eating local also helps to reduce the carbon footprint of your meals.
+Dine locally and support sustainable businesses: Choose restaurants that prioritise eco-friendly practices, such as using paper straws or wooden cutlery.
+Eating locally not only supports the community but also reduces the carbon footprint of your meal.

 Plastic-Berg